awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-clean-up.md

 ## To use clean up resources \(CLI\)<a name="tutorials-windows-clean-up-cli"></a>

 1. If you used the AWS CloudFormation stack for this tutorial, delete the stack by calling the delete\-stack command against the stack named **CodeDeployDemoStack**\.
-This will terminate all accompanying Amazon EC2 instances and delete all accompanying IAM roles originally created by the stack\.
+This terminates all accompanying Amazon EC2 instances and delete all accompanying IAM roles originally created by the stack\.

    ```
    aws cloudformation delete-stack --stack-name CodeDeployDemoStack
    ```

 1. To delete the Amazon S3 bucket, call the rm command with the \-\-recursive switch against the bucket named **codedeploydemobucket**\.
-This will delete the bucket and all objects in the bucket\.
+This deletes the bucket and all objects in the bucket\.

    ```
    aws s3 rm s3://codedeploydemobucket --recursive
    ```

 1. To delete the `HelloWorld_App` application from AWS CodeDeploy, call the delete\-application command\.
-This will delete all associated deployment group records and deployment records for the application\.
+This deletes all associated deployment group records and deployment records for the application\.

    ```
    aws deploy delete-application --application-name HelloWorld_App